 4) Alternative heat source

-5) Visit a reputable watchmaker.
+5) Visit a reputable watchmaker for repair.

 If you damage the watch, a trip to a reputable watchmaker (not a jeweler) is necessary.
-No matter the level of water damage of the watch, we highly recommend bringing the timepiece to a watchmaker repair shop for repairs as soon as possible.
+No matter the level of water damage to the watch, we highly recommend bringing the timepiece to a watchmaker repair shop for repairs as soon as possible.

 How to prevent condensation in your watches.

 You can use preventive measures to avoid subsequent condensation problems.
 We list a few below:

 1.)
 Pay attention to the water-resistant that a manufacturer recommends for a particular timepiece.

 Always make sure you use the watch below the resistance levels indicated by the manufacturer to compensate for the wearing of the water-resistant seal.

 Different ways of expressing water resistance include BAR, ATM, and meter.
 But what do they mean?